Most tax registrations are compulsory, depending on your business size and type.

 Australian Business Number (ABN)

-It is not compulsory for businesses to register for an ABN, however getting an ABN is free and makes running your business easier, particularly if you have to register for other taxes.
-For example, if you need to register for goods and services tax (GST) now or in the future, you'll need to apply for an ABN first.
+However, getting an ABN is free and makes running your business easier, particularly if you have to register for other taxes.
+For example, you need an ABN to register for goods and services tax (GST).

-Without an ABN, other businesses must withhold 47% from payments they make to you for tax purposes.
+Another good reason to get an ABN: if you don’t have one, other businesses must withhold 47% tax from any payments they make to you.

 Australian company number (ACN)

-If you register your business as a company, you'll be given an ACN by the Australian Securities & Investments Commission (ASIC).
-You'll need to apply for your ACN before getting an ABN.
+If you register your business as a company, the Australian Securities and Investments Commission (ASIC) will give you an ACN.
+You need your ACN before you can get an ABN for your company.

-If you're operating as a sole trader or partnership and decide that you want to become a company, you'll need to:
+If you're operating as a sole trader or partnership and want to become a company, you'll need to cancel your existing ABN and get a new one.

 Goods and services tax (GST)

-• you provide taxi or limousine travel including ride-sourcing services for a fare.
-This applies regardless of your GST turnover
+• you provide taxi or limousine travel for a fare (including ride-sourcing services such as Uber or DiDi).
+This applies regardless of your turnover

-• you want to claim fuel tax credits for your business, regardless of your GST turnover
+• you want to claim fuel tax credits for your business, regardless of your turnover.

 GST applies to most retail sales to Australian consumers of imported: